osiloke/Flumotion-Transcoder/doc/rst/configuration/admin-config.rst

 ..................

-Specifies the virtual directory mount point for a worker. thes mount points will be used when converting between virtual path and local path, and at least *default* and *temp* roots must be specified.
+Specifies the virtual directory mount point for a worker. these mount points will be used when converting between virtual path and local path, and at least *default* and *temp* roots must be specified.

 Usage example::